PjrCodes/docs/SkyBlock/README.md

 ## Money

 As you progress, you will need to use money and make transactions.
-Money is stored in one of two places: the **wallet** or the **bank**.
 You can see the balance in both on the right hand side of your screen.

-### Interest

-For money stored in your bank, you recieve an interest.
-The interest is credited for every hour you are online.
-The rate of interest is not revealed and keeps changing.

 ## Challenges